leggetter/realtime-web-apps-site/_posts/2013-06-06-realtime-is-now.markdown

 ---
 layout: post
-title: "Realtime Is Now!"
+title: Realtime Is Now!
-author: "Jason Lengstorf"
+author: Jason Lengstorf
+twitter: @jlengstorf
+gplus: 101737362787862429754
 categories: [realtime, general]
+excerpt: It's easy to get started with realtime.
+Don't get left behind on the
+         next big trend in web design!
 ---

 Realtime is fast becoming a non-optional part of web development.
 Get on board or be left behind!

 Here's how easy it is to start: